 Keep reading to learn how you can take back control of your personal finances and avoid bad debt.

 Overdraft fees happen when your bank balance falls below zero.
 If you're lucky, the bank only charges you when you fall below -$5.00.

 When it happens, the bank assigns you its overdraft fee.
-The average cost is around $33 per day your account is overdrawn.
+The average cost is around $33 per day your bank account is overdrawn.
 Some banks will charge you multiple times a day.
-Others only charge you if your account is negative at the close of business.
+Others only charge you if your account is negative at the close of the business day.

 A combination of poor public policy with a business culture that doesn't value disclosure means that many people don't know that you can get a refund on your overdraft fees.
-You can also get reversals on your NSF fees, bank fees, maintenance fees, and even late payment fees.
+You can also get reversals on your insufficient funds (NSF) fees, bank fees, maintenance fees, and even late payment fees.